-2.2.2 Impact of Candidate Selection on Throughput
+2.2.2 Impact of candidate selection on throughput

 Another factor that affects the throughput is the candidate selection.
 Intuitively, different candidate sets with the same number of forwarding candidates will achieve different throughput.
-For example, candidate set $\langle s_1, s_4, s_5 \rangle$ achieves throughput of 1.28Mbmps, while candidate set $\langle s_2, s_3, s_4 \rangle$ achieves much higher throughput of 2.35Mbmps.
+For example, candidate set (s_1, s_4, s_5) achieves throughput of 1.28 Mbmps, while candidate set $\langle s_2, s_3, s_4 \rangle$ achieves much higher throughput of 2.35 Mbmps.
 So we should carefully select forwarding candidates that indeed help improve the throughput.
 Furthermore, different number of forwarding candidates will also result in different throughput.
-Actually, candidate set $\langle s_2, s_3, s_4 \rangle$ achieves the largest throughput among all the candidate combination and prioritization in this example.
+Actually, candidate set (s_2, s_3, s_4) achieves the largest throughput among all the candidate combination and prioritization in this example.
 When all the available next-hop nodes are involved as forwarding candidates, the throughput dose not increase while slightly drops.
-Therefore, it is unwise to include as many as next-hop neighbors as candidates.
-Rather, it may be sufficient to just involve a few "good" candidates to achieve the maximum one-hop throughput.
+It gives us a clue that it is not necessary to include as many as next-hop neighbors as candidates, and it may be sufficient to just involve a few of "good" candidates to achieve the maximum one-hop throughput.

-2.2.3 Impact of Candidate Coordination on Throughput
+2.2.3 Impact of candidate coordination on throughput